James-tech4/JAMES-DSPT08-PHASE-4-PROJECT/README.md

 Built two models:
 * Logistic Regression Model (Baseline)
 * Random Forest Classifier
-Models Evaluated models based on accuracy score
+* Models Evaluated models based on accuracy score

+#### 7. Validating the Model
+The best model was validated using validation data

 #### 7. Findings & Conclusion
-* The Logistic regression moidel had an accuracy score of 90% The model with the highest accuracy ensures reliable entity-level sentiment classification, enabling businesses to monitor sentiment trends, improve customer experience, and strengthen brand perception.
+* Logistic regression model had an accuracy score of 76%
+* Tuned Random Forest Model had an accuracy score of 89.6%

+The tuned Random Forest Model was therefore considered the best for this sentiment analysis project due to the high accuracy score.
+It generalized well to the validation dataset.